redhat-developer/devspaces/test/codeready-test-e2e/README.md

-How to run Selenium tests
+How to run End-To-End tests
 ------------------

 #### 1. Register OAuth application